 Under Mastercard, their reason codes do not require an inquiry.
 That is assessed on a case-by-case basis from their affiliated banks.
 However, news about the Mastercard Dispute Resolution (MDR) Initiative suggests they plan to launch a collaboration workflow that is similar to Visa’s.
 This will be launched on April 12, 2019.
 There is no current announcement on any workflow changes for their fraud and authorization disputes.
 We will update this post when it is made available.

 At this phase of the dispute lifecycle, the merchant still possesses the disputed revenue.
-But that won’t last long if they are not able to fulfill the issuer’s inquiry—and quickly.
+But that won’t last long if they are not able to fulfil the issuer’s inquiry—and quickly.
 The card networks’ initiatives show they intend to continue streamlining the dispute process.
 All of their efforts involve using automation in order to prevent invalid disputes in real-time.
 However, that has shrunk the merchant’s response window to two seconds or less.
-Basically, the only solution to fulfill inquiries nowadays is dispute management software that responds in real-time.
+Basically, the only solution to fulfil inquiries nowadays is dispute management software that responds in real-time.

 While this facilitation (and response) occurs through APIs, here is a breakdown of what happens during this phase.